 |Variable not defined||Compile||The variable is used before the Dim line.|

 When we use Dim in a procedure (i.e. a Sub or Function), it is considered to be local.
-This means it is only available with this procedure.
+This means it is only available in the procedure where it is used.

 In the code below we have declared count as a global variable:

-' Global Dim count As Long Sub UseCount1() count = 6 End Sub Sub UseCount2() count = 4 End Sub
+' Global ' https://excelmacromastery.com/ Public count As Long Sub UseCount1() count = 6 End Sub Sub UseCount2() count = 4 End Sub

 What happens if we have a global variable and a local variable with the same name?

 It doesn’t actually cause an error.
 VBA gives the local declaration precedence:

 ' https://excelmacromastery.com/ ' Global Public count As Long Sub UseCount() ' Local Dim count As Long ' Refers to the local count count = 6 End Sub

 Having a situation like this can only lead to trouble as it is difficult to track which count is being used.